internetguru/flow/README.rst

 ===========

-**Oh My Git Flow**\ (1) (hereinafter referred as the 'OMGF') applies **git flow branching model**\ (2) (hereinafter referred as the 'model') on current or selected BRANCH, TAG or KEYWORD such as 'release' or 'hotfix'.
+**Oh My Git Flow**\ (1) (hereinafter referred as the 'OMGF') applies **git flow branching model**\ (2) on current or selected BRANCH, TAG or KEYWORD such as 'release' or 'hotfix'.
 If BRANCH does not exist, new feature is created.

-It is an alternative to **git-flow cheatsheet**\ (3) command with following improvements:
+It is an alternative to **git-flow cheatsheet**\ (3) command with following
+improvements:

 -  even simpler usage (no parameters required),

 -  pull request support,

--  check and repair project to conform **model**,
+-  check and repair project to conform **OMGF** model,

 -  automatic **semantic version numbering**\ (4) (file VERSION),